Code-Institute-Submissions/Sharks-Under-Threat/README.md

 - A returning visitor wants to find the social media information quickley and be taken to the relevant site.

 ### Strategy
-- The strategy of the site is to provide a platorm strategy- scope- structure-
+- The strategy of the site is to provide a platorm to learn information about the threats to sharks and what the visitor can do to help.
+This creates more awareness of the issue and encourages people to do somthing about it. strategy- scope- structure-